Laura Benanti: 1998–2006: Broadway debut and early roles

 In 2002, Benanti played Cinderella (a role she had played as a teenager) in the Broadway revival of Into the Woods and received both a Tony nomination for Best Performance by a Featured Actress in a Musical and a Drama Desk nomination for Outstanding Featured Actress in a Musical.
 During a mid-performance pratfall in Into the Woods, Benanti fractured her neck, herniating two discs directly onto her spinal cord and cutting off spinal fluid, a condition that sometimes leads to paralysis.
 The injury was misdiagnosed, and Into the Woods producers asked Benanti not to mention her injury; when she began missing performances due to neck problems, rumors spread that Benanti was behaving unprofessionally, something that she called "really hurtful".
 She said, "I had a serious injury and there was absolutely no way I could have done the show.
 I tried to.
 I tried to go back and do it but I physically couldn't."
 Benanti was eventually replaced in the show by Erin Dilly.
 Eight months after her initial injury, Benanti was rediagnosed and received surgery that could have damaged her voice but was successful, though as of 2005 she still experienced neck pain and myelopathy.

 Three weeks after undergoing spinal surgery, Benanti started previews in March 2003 for the Broadway revival of Nine, in which she played Claudia, a movie star who inspires Guido, a director played by Antonio Banderas.
 She left the show in September 2003.
 Benanti appeared in the World AIDS Day concerts of Pippin, Children of Eden, and The Secret Garden.
 From April to December 2006, she played Julia Sullivan in the Broadway musical The Wedding Singer.
+In addition to stage roles, Benanti was a regular on the short-lived FX sitcom Starved (2005), which received mixed reviews, but Benanti described it as "a good experience.
+I got a lot of camera experience, which was something I just hadn't had."
+In 2006, she appeared in two films: Take the Lead, in which she reunited with her Nine co-star Antonio Banderas, and Falling for Grace as Princess Alexandra.
+In 2008, Benanti had a recurring role on the ABC television series Eli Stone.
+She appeared in the pilot for the TV show as well.